nspitko/hlimgui/README.md

 #### Wayland specific quirks
 Viewports do not (and may never) work in wayland due to it's lack of support for setting window size/position.
 You may be able to work around this by setting `sdl.Sdl.setHint("SDL_VIDEODRIVER", "x11");`, in environments that support XWayland.
 There are still bugs here but it should be *usable*.

+(As of SDL3 this is `SDL_VIDEO_DRIVER`, so if/when sdl3 gets merged into hashlink you'll want to adjust accordingly)

 ## References
 Input functions often take a `Ref<T>` / `imgui.FieldRef<T>` argument.
 Those are equivalent to `hl.Ref` however offer an extra feature of referencing a class instance or static field, not only local variables.